 Special Events Photo Booths Launch New Website To Incorporate Its Expanded Coverage Areas and To Include Several New Photobooths

-Smethwick, United Kingdom, Aug.
-02, 2023 (GLOBE NEWSWIRE) -- Special Events Photo Booths has recently launched a new website to incorporate its expanded coverage areas and to include several new photobooths, including a Selfie Booth and the latest 360 video booth.
+Smethwick, United Kingdom – Special Events Photo Booths has recently launched a new website to incorporate its expanded coverage areas and to include several new photobooths, including a Selfie Booth and the latest 360 video booth.

 The company now covers areas as far north as South Yorkshire and as far south as Oxfordshire to offer a larger range of customers its selection of unique photo booths and magic mirrors packages that are tailored to suit a variety of occasions, such as weddings, birthday parties and corporate events.